aanastasiou/yapycon/doc/source/examples.rst

 Obtaining a screenshot
 ======================
-YASARA offers a number of ways by which screenshots can be produced from within the program itself ranging from a straightforward screenshot of the current state of the user interface, to high resolution renderings (via `POV-Ray <https://www.povray.org/>`_), to 3D formats such as point clouds, `Wavefront <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ objects and STL files for 3D printing.
+YASARA offers a number of ways by which screenshots can be produced from within the program itself.

+These range from a straightforward screenshot of the current state of the user interface, to high resolution renderings (via `POV-Ray <https://www.povray.org/>`_), to 3D formats such as point clouds, `Wavefront <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ objects and STL files for 3D printing.